aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/pivot-tables/apply-style-to-pivot-table/_index.md

 `PivotTable.AutoFormatType` accepts a value from the `Aspose.Cells.Pivot.PivotTableAutoFormatType` enumeration.
 The available values are `Report1` through `Report10`, `Classic`, and `Table1` through `Table10`.

 {{% alert color="primary" %}}

-`AutoFormatType` is only honored when the workbook is saved as `.xls`.
-When the same workbook is saved as `.xlsx`, `.xlsm`, or `.xlsb`, Excel ignores this property and falls back to the `PivotTableStyleType` and `PivotTableStyleName` settings.

 {{% /alert %}}